 The selection process should consider plant risk (associated with failures of pumps, valves and dynamic restraints), maintenance, and any identified programmatic weaknesses.
 The selected systems should contain a variety of pump and valve types to the extent possible.
 Where used in the nuclear power plant being inspected, pyrotechnic-actuated valves (squib valves) with new designs or high safety significance should be selected as part of the inspection sample.
 The selected dynamic restraints should be of at least three different load classifications and various degrees of accessibility (easy or difficult accessibility).
 For more details, see Inspection Procedure (IP) IP 50090, “Pipe Support and Restraint Systems,” and IP 70370, “Testing Pipe Support and Restraint Systems.”
 The sample of pumps, valves, and dynamic restraints may be expanded based on the inspection findings where concerns are raised regarding the capability of specific components to perform their design-basis safety functions.
 As discussed above, the inspection sample of safety-related pumps, valves, or dynamic restraints might be expanded for a prototype plant of a new nuclear power plant design.

 The inspector should confirm that the functional design and qualification process specified in the plant program and procedures for pumps, valves, and dynamic restraints is consistent with the provisions in the design certification DCD/FSAR and COL FSAR as accepted in the applicable NRC SERs.
-The inspector should check the ITAAC for the nuclear power plant to identify requirements for the functional design and qualification of specific pumps, valves, and dynamic restraints.
+The inspector should check the inspections, tests, analyses, and acceptance criteria (ITAAC) for the nuclear power plant to identify requirements for the functional design and qualification of specific pumps, valves, and dynamic restraints.
 The inspector may select pumps, valves, and dynamic restraints in the NRC staff list of targeted ITAAC.

-ASME Standard QME-1-2007, “Qualification of Active Mechanical Equipment Used in Nuclear Power Plants,” includes provisions for the functional design and qualification of active mechanical equipment in nuclear power plants.
+The American Society of Mechanical Engineers (ASME) Standard QME-1-2007, “Qualification of Active Mechanical Equipment Used in Nuclear Power Plants,” includes provisions for the functional design and qualification of active mechanical equipment in nuclear power plants.
 In this standard, ASME incorporated lessons learned from valve operating experience and research programs for the design and qualification of components.
-The NRC staff has accepted the use of ASME QME-1-2007 in Revision 3 to Regulatory Guide 1.100, “Seismic Qualification of Electrical and Active Mechanical Equipment and Functional Qualification of Active Mechanical Equipment for Nuclear Power Plants,” with specific conditions.
+The NRC staff has accepted the use of ASME QME-1-2007 in Revision 3 to Regulatory Guide (RG) 1.100, “Seismic Qualification of Electrical and Active Mechanical Equipment and Functional Qualification of Active Mechanical Equipment for Nuclear Power Plants,” with specific conditions.
 The applicants for most nuclear power plants being licensed under 10 CFR Part 52 specified the implementation of ASME QME-1-2007 as accepted in Revision 3 to RG 1.100 in their licensing documentation.
 The inspector should review the licensee’s program and procedures for the functional design and qualification of pumps, valves, and dynamic restraints in comparison to the methodologies described in the SERs on the design certification and COL applications.

 In 2017, ASME published ASME Standard QME-1-2017, “Qualification of Active Mechanical Equipment Used in Nuclear Facilities,” to provide updated qualification provisions for pumps, valves, and dynamic restraints.
 The NRC staff is preparing proposed Revision 4 to RG 1.100 to address the acceptance of ASME QME-1-2017 with any appropriate conditions.
 In that the qualification of motor-operated valves (MOVs) and power-operated valves (POVs) is specified as Tier 1 or Tier 2* provisions in several design certification rules, the inspector should discuss the application of ASME QME-1-2017 with the NRC headquarters technical staff where a licensee intends to implement ASME QME-1-2017.